Vancouver city guide

 There’s a reason why Vancouver is often cited as one of the world’s most beautiful cities — just take a look around.
 Picturesque scenery is just about everywhere, starting downtown with the surrounding water and the nearby Stanley Park (yes, named after the same Lord Stanley who lent his name to the Stanley Cup) providing endless recreational options for residents and visitors alike.
 Outside the central city, the Capilano Suspension Bridge is one of the region’s most popular tourist attractions (a shuttle is available from downtown to the bridge).

 The region is known as a skier and snowboarder’s paradise.
 Many well-known ski resorts are nearby, including Cypress Mountain, Grouse Mountain and Mount Seymour near North Vancouver, and the resort town of Whistler, B.C., is about 120 kilometers north.

 Visitors can also travel to Vancouver Island, accessible via ferry ride across the Strait of Georgia.
 BC Ferries operates service from two points in the Vancouver region, Horseshoe Bay (north of the city) and Tsawwassen (south of Vancouver International Airport).

 Vestiges of the 2010 Olympics remain throughout the city.
 The most visible is the Olympic Cauldron, located alongside the Canada Place convention center on the north edge of downtown.
-The cauldron is still set aflame on occasion, including during the 2015 FIFA Women’s World Cup hosted by Canada and during the 2018 Winter Olympics in Pyeongchang, South Korea.
+The cauldron is still set aflame on occasion, including during the 2015 FIFA Women’s World Cup hosted by Canada (the final, won by the U.S., was held at BC Place) and during the 2018 Winter Olympics in Pyeongchang, South Korea.